swiftlang/swift-evolution/proposals/NNNN-runtime-demangle.md

 - Swift 4.x: `$S`
 - Swift 5+: `$s`

+The demangle function will also attempt to decode mangled C++ symbols which can be identified by the the `_Z` prefix.

 And an overload which accepts an `UTF8Span` into which the demangled string can be written:

 ```swift